If parents need to get away for more than an evening, you may be asked to stay over until the next day.

 Pack any other personal things like lip balm that you might also want.

 It makes sense to get a small toiletry bag that can keep all of your personal hygiene supplies organized and in one place.

 Bring any prescriptions or medications that you need to take on a daily basis.

-See our complete guide: What to wear when babysitting for some practical outfit ideas as well as things you should definitely avoid.
+See our complete guide: What To Wear When Babysitting for some practical outfit ideas as well as things you should definitely avoid.

-Nowadays pretty much everybody is carrying their cell phone on them at all times.
+These days pretty much everybody is carrying their cell phone on them at all times.
 But you might not think to bring your charger with you as well.
 Your phone is no good if the battery is dead, so having a way to charge it is a must.

 Unwind and enjoy some potato chips, or some fresh fruit if you're more health-conscious.